caojieming/website_project/content/project/senior-project/index.md

 projects: []
 ---

-This a simple form of Tron made using Javascript, CSS, and HTML.
+As part of my senior project, I made a simple form of Tron made using Javascript, CSS, and HTML.
+It includes 1-player and 2-player, with the 1-player AI focusing on maximising its own playing area and minimising the opponent's.
+Along with learning how use JS, CSS, and HTML, I also learned some terminal commands and how to use GitHub.

 <a href="https://jamescao.dev/Senior-Project/">Link to Tron</a>